6-Band Prompt Decomposition: The Complete Technical Guide

 Combined allocation: ~40% of non-CONSTRAINTS tokens

-CONTEXT provides situational background: what project, what environment, what has been tried, what constraints exist in the world (not in the output).
-CONTEXT answers "What is the situation?"
+CONTEXT gives background about the situation: what project, what environment, what has been tried, what limits exist in the world (not in the output).
+CONTEXT answers one question: "What is the situation?"

-DATA provides specific inputs: code to review, numbers to analyze, documents to summarize, examples to follow.
-DATA answers "What are the inputs?"
+DATA gives the actual inputs: code to review, numbers to analyze, documents to summarize, examples to follow.
+DATA answers one question: "What are the inputs?"

-The distinction matters because CONTEXT is reusable across related prompts (same project, same environment) while DATA changes per request.
-In my production systems, this enables efficient caching of CONTEXT bands.
+The difference matters.
+CONTEXT stays the same across related prompts (same project, same environment).
+DATA changes every request.
+In my production systems, I cache CONTEXT to save tokens.

 Band 3: CONSTRAINTS, The Dominant Band (42.7%)